YaelCohenGit/YaelCohenGit/README.md

 🌱 I’m currently learning Cloud Conputing with GCP.
 --->

-I'm a Freelance Full Stack Developer with a passion for crafting robust and efficient software solutions.
+I'm a Full Stack Developer with a passion for crafting robust and efficient software solutions.
 I enjoy working with a diverse range of technologies to build scalable applications and solve real-world problems.
 Here are some of the languages and tools I work with: